Zaurtime/project1everest/README.md

 * Youtube https://www.youtube.com/watch?v=KhGWbt1dAKQ&t=365s

+* Mentor Mr.Gareth McGirr

 ### Content

 All content listed in the Media section of this document.Permission was granted from free stock images.

+* The icons in the footer were taken from Font Awesome

 ### Media
 * Used their jpg map images in Climbing map page.